MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-collaboration.md

 ---
 title: "Collaborate with Teams| MicrosoftDocs" ms.custom: ""
-description: "Collaborate with team members using the Dynamics 365 for Customer Engagement app for Teams." ms.date: 11/06/2018 ms.reviewer: "" ms.service: "crm-online"
+description: "Collaborate with team members using the Dynamics 365 app for Teams." ms.date: 11/06/2018 ms.reviewer: ""
+ms.service: "crm-online"